mjk83093/blackboxai-1741444568586/user-workspace/docs/USER_GUIDE.md

 DEEPEEK_API_KEY=your-deepseek-key
 ```

-3. **Start the application with SSL**
+3. **Start the application**
 ```bash
 docker-compose up -d
 ```

-The application will be available at `https://localhost:8000`

-## Basic Usage
+4. **Access the Application**
+- Open `https://localhost:8000` in your browser
+- You may see a security warning about the self-signed certificate
+- Click "Advanced" and proceed to the website
+- You'll see the Work Production AI Agent login page

-### Authentication
+### Authentication Options

+1. **Google Sign-In**
+- Click "Sign in with Google"
+- Select your Google account
-- Access the application via HTTPS
+- Grant the necessary permissions

+2. **Microsoft Sign-In**
-- Click "Sign in with Google" or "Sign in with Microsoft"
+- Click "Sign in with Microsoft"
+- Enter your Microsoft credentials
-- Follow the authentication prompts
+- Grant the necessary permissions
-- Once authenticated, you'll be redirected to the dashboard

-### Main Features
+## Features

-1. **Document Processing**
+### 1. Document Processing
-   - Upload documents using the upload button
+- Upload and analyze documents
-   - View processed results in the dashboard

-2. **Email Management**
+- Extract key information
+- Generate summaries

+### 2. Email Management
-   - Connect your email account
+- AI-assisted email drafting
-   - Use AI to draft and analyze emails

-3. **Task Automation**
+- Smart categorization
+- Template management

+### 3. Task Automation
 - Create and manage tasks
-   - AI-assisted prioritization
+- AI-powered prioritization
+- Deadline management

 ## Troubleshooting

 ### Common Issues

-1. **SSL Certificate Error?**
-   - Ensure you're using HTTPS
+1. **Certificate Warning**
-   - Accept the self-signed certificate in development
+   - This is normal in development
+   - Click "Advanced" > "Proceed to localhost"
-   - For production, use a valid SSL certificate
+   - For production, use a proper SSL certificate

-2. **Can't access the application?**
+2. **Can't Access the Application?**
-   - Verify Docker containers are running: `docker-compose ps`
+   - Ensure Docker containers are running: `docker-compose ps`
    - Check logs: `docker-compose logs`
-   - Ensure you're using HTTPS, not HTTP
+   - Verify you're using HTTPS, not HTTP

 ### Need Help?
 - Check the logs: `docker-compose logs`
-- Visit our documentation
+- Review documentation
 - Contact support

 ## Stopping the Application